Calculate gallons of paint needed for your room dimensions, with coverage and cost estimates.

 Finishing a deck or fence too?
 Use our stain calculator to figure out how much stain you need for exterior wood.

-Wall height times room perimeter gives you total wall area.
-We subtract 20 sq ft per door and 15 per window, then divide by 375 sq ft/gallon (slightly conservative vs. the 350-400 on the can label).
+Wall height times room perimeter gives wall area for each matching room.
+We subtract 20 sq ft per door and 15 per window, then divide by the coverage rate for your surface condition (smooth: 375, textured: 300, new drywall: 325, bare wood: 300 sq ft/gallon).

 Formula